ABeard89/jeopardy/README.md

 This is an offline web-based application.
 That means that you can run this application in your web browser.

-Once all files have been downloaded to your computer, double click the file `App Jeopardy.html`.
+Once all files have been downloaded to your computer, double click the file `Jeopardy.html`.
 If it does not open in your default browser, right click the file and select `Open With...`.
 Then select your preferred browser from the list.

 Once the application has been opened in your browser, select `About` or `User's Guide` for more information.